"When all is said and done, is there any more wonderful sight,

 Pick a site that will get at least six to eight hours of direct sun a day.
 Inadequate light will lead to poor crop production.
 Some vegetables might tolerate less light per day (like lettuce), but most require at least six hours of sun.
 Site the garden as far away from large trees as possible.
 Other considerations for a good garden site include a level piece of ground that drains relatively well.
 Raised beds might be the only option for sites that are located on slopes, which could be terraced, or in low wet areas.
 In addition, it is a good idea to locate the garden as close to the house as possible.
 A garden right outside your kitchen window or back door makes harvesting a snap.
 Easy access to water, such as from an outside water spigot or even a rain barrel, is important.
 If finding the right site in your yard is a problem, consider growing vegetables in containers on a deck, porch, or even along or on a sidewalk or a driveway.

 Even a small garden can produce a surprising amount of fresh vegetables.
 Beginners should start with one or two small beds (4ft.x4ft. beds are very manageable).
 Raised beds are recommended, but are not absolutely required.
 Additional soil preparation work will be required if raised beds are not used.
 If space is an issue, consider using containers.
 Raised bed can be constructed using ordinary pine or rot resistant wood such as cedar.
 Never use pressure treated wood!
 Ordinary pine is a good inexpensive wood to use, but will not last as long as other rot resistant kinds.
 Raised beds can also be constructed with bricks, concrete blocks, or plastic.
-Prefabricated raised bed kits and self-watering containers are also available for purchase from many garden supply companies (may I suggest the very affordable Grow Bed from Gardener's Supply Company or the Low Cost 4x4 Raised Bed Kit which can be assembled in minutes!!).
+Prefabricated raised bed kits and self-watering containers are also available for purchase from many garden supply companies.
 Raised beds and containers will require more watering than traditional in-the-ground gardening, but the trade off in slightly better yields is probably worth the extra effort.

 Soil is Important